-There's some big news following the release today of results from 2019 the National Resident Matching Program Main Residency Match (NRMP Match).
+There's some big news following the release today of results from the 2019 National Resident Matching Program Main Residency Match (NRMP Match).
 Shout this from the rooftops: 2019 marks a full decade of year-over-year growth for family medicine.

 Andrea Pittman and Garrett Dunn attend Match Day festivities at the University of Alabama School of Medicine in Birmingham, where they hold a carefully customized sign proclaiming "'We' matched in family medicine."
 The engaged couple will attend Texas A&M Family Medicine Residency in Bryan, Texas.